Factbox: U.S. holiday sales data and forecasts

 The importance of the Thanksgiving weekend has also waned somewhat in recent years as retailers promote earlier in the season and demand shifts online.
 Last year ShopperTrak said in-store sales fell 0.5 percent over Thanksgiving and Black Friday.

 On Saturday, analytics firm RetailNext published a projection of traffic and sales for Thanksgiving and Black Friday based on transaction data.
-It said overall sales for both days fell 1.5 percent on flat customer traffic.
+It said overall sales for both days fell 1.5 percent on flat customer traffic, while average spending per shopper dropped 1.4 percent.

+Last year it said it found overall shopper traffic on Black Friday fell 14 percent, but that the average shopper spending rose 1.9 percent.

+On Sunday, the National Retail Federation (NRF) will publish the results of its spending survey for the Thanksgiving weekend.
+The online survey asks a few thousand people how much they spent or planned to spend over the weekend - both in stores and online.

+The data is not considered to be a strong indicator of sales in the holiday season, especially given the move by retailers in recent years to promote earlier in November and the growing importance of online sales, including on Cyber Monday, which falls after the Thanksgiving weekend.
+Last year the NRF said total spending fell 11 percent over Thanksgiving weekend, while sales for the entire holiday season rose 4.1 percent.

-On Sunday, comScore, a retail analytics firm, published research showing that U.S. online purchases made through desktop computers rose 9 percent to $1.1 billion on Thanksgiving Day and increased 10 percent on Black Friday to $1.66 billion.
+On Sunday, comScore, a retail analytics firm, publishes a projection of U.S. online purchases made through desktop computers on Thanksgiving and Black Friday.
+Last year, comScore said online sales made through desktop computers rose 32 percent to $1.01 billion on Thanksgiving and 26 percent to $1.5 billion on Black Friday.

 The data does not capture purchases made through mobile phones, which IBM estimates will account for more than 40 percent of the online traffic and about 20 percent of sales this Thanksgiving weekend.

-MasterCard Advisors will publish its report of Black Friday weekend sales on Wednesday.
+MasterCard Advisors will publish its report of Black Friday sales next week.
 The report tracks spending by combining sales activity in MasterCard’s payments network with estimates of cash and other payment forms.

-In a sneak preview of that report, a Mastercard executive told Reuters that apparel-focused U.S. retailers saw sales perk up over the four-day promotional period, while sales at department-store and electronics revenue were roughly flat.

 Every month the U.S. Commerce Department releases data on U.S. retail sales.
 For October 2015 sales excluding automobiles, gasoline, building materials and food services - the so-called core retail sales figure - rose 0.2 percent from a year earlier.
 The results for the holiday season, which includes November and December, will not be clear until the data for December is announced in mid-January.